 Field-hunting tip

-Look in sedimentary cavities country — that is the host setting where snakeskin agate typically forms.
+Look in sedimentary cavities country, the host setting where snakeskin agate typically forms.
 If you start seeing quartz, calcite, zeolites in float, you are in the right ground.
 Field specimens usually show a botryoidal habit, so train your eye for that shape before scanning the outcrop.